 When YouTube bans access to a video, it’s usually because of two things: either the poster blocked access to your country or YouTube itself blocked it due to local copyright issues.
-This causes annoyance to people especially if it happens to a video they are really interested in watching.
-One of the best ways to go around this would be installing a proxy server on your system.
+This annoys people especially if it happens to a video they are interested in watching.
+One of the best ways to go around this would be to install a proxy server on your system.

 This tutorial is a thorough guide on how to use proxies while watching YouTube.

 Here are the steps you need to follow:

 - Go to your operating system’s proxy settings

 - Choose an option you want to go with: automatically change proxy settings or manually enter them yourself